-- A. Development; - B. All land divisions and property line adjustments; - C. Removing, cutting, mowing, clearing, burning, or poisoning native trees and plants listed in the Portland Plant List; - D. Planting or removing trees and plants listed on the Nuisance Plants List, and planting or removing non-native non-nuisance trees and plants; - E. Changing topography, grading, excavating, and filling; - F. Resource enhancement; and - G. Dedication and expansions of rights-of-way.
+- A. Development; - B. All land divisions, property line adjustments, and replats except for middle housing land divisions.
+The regulations of this chapter do apply to development proposed on a middle housing land division site; - C. Removing, cutting, mowing, clearing, burning, or poisoning native trees and plants listed in the Portland Plant List; - D. Planting or removing trees and plants listed on the Nuisance Plants List, and planting or removing non-native non-nuisance trees and plants; - E. Changing topography, grading, excavating, and filling; - F. Resource enhancement; and - G. Dedication and expansions of rights-of-way.